 *The patient’s name has been changed to protect her privacy.

 **The Nerivio clinical trial ended.
 Patients who participated in the clinical trial experienced varying results.

 If you get migraines or headaches, you are not alone!
 Millions of Americans suffer with headache disorders that affect their quality of life.
 Dr. Nierenburg is leading a support group for people with headache or migraine concerns.
-The support group meets virtually at 5:30 p.m. the last Thursday of each month.
+The support group meets remotely at 5:30 p. the last Monday of each month.
 To register, call 845-214-1922.
 There is no cost to register.